devc007/devc007/README.md

-- 👋 Hi, I’m @devc007
+- 👋 Hello everyone!
+Devesh Chouhan here, I am a CSE undergrade.
-- 👀 I’m interested in DevOps.
+- 👀 I’m interested in DevOps and understanding the full picture of SDLC.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computer networking, CI/CD.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...